puppeteer/puppeteer/docs/api/puppeteer.eventemitter.removealllisteners.md

 # EventEmitter.removeAllListeners() method

-Removes all listeners.
-If given an event argument, it will remove only listeners for that event.

-#### Signature:
+### Signature:

 ```typescript
 class EventEmitter {
   removeAllListeners(type?: keyof EventsWithWildcard<Events>): this;
 }
 ```

+Removes all listeners.
+If given an event argument, it will remove only listeners for that event.

 ## Parameters